Yoel Rodríguez

-Yoel Rodríguez Oterino (born 28 August 1988), known simply as Yoel ([ɟʝoˈel]), is a Spanish professional footballer who plays for SD Eibar as a goalkeeper.
+Yoel Rodríguez Oterino (born 28 August 1988), known simply as Yoel ([ɟʝoˈel]), is a Spanish professional footballer who plays as a goalkeeper.

 He played 82 La Liga games for Celta, Valencia, Rayo Vallecano, Eibar and Valladolid, almost exclusively as back-up.

 Club career

 Celta

 Born in Vigo, Pontevedra, Galicia, Yoel was a product of local RC Celta de Vigo's youth academy.
 He was promoted to the first team for the 2009–10 season, with the team in the Segunda División.
 On 10 February 2010, following a string of good performances in that year's Copa del Rey, he was called up to the Spain under-21 side training camp by manager Juan Ramón López Caro.

 Yoel was first choice in the 2011–12, playing 25 games in a return to La Liga after five years.
 For the following campaign, however, he was loaned to neighbouring CD Lugo also in the second tier.

 Yoel returned to Celta for 2013–14, making his top-flight debut on 19 August in a 2–2 home draw against RCD Espanyol.